GetFirefly/firefly/README.md

 **NOTE:** Building LLVM the first time will take a long time, so grab a coffee, smoke 'em if you got 'em, etc.

+### Lumen Compiler

-Once LLVM is built, you can run `make build` from the root to fetch all dependencies and build the project.
+Once LLVM is installed, you can run fetch all dependencies and build the project.

+    export LLVM_SYS_90_PREFIX=$HOME/.local/share/llvm/lumen
+    make build

 <a name="contrib-project"/>